Impact of Dynamical Charm Quark and Mixed Action Effect on Light Hadron Masses and Decay Constants: Results

 For the \(N_f=2+1+1\) CL@HI results, the uncertainties are larger due to limited statistics.
 However, the discretization errors in \(f_{\pi}\) and \(f_K\) are significantly smaller, regardless of whether the MOM or SMOM scheme is used for renormalization.
 Consequently, the consistency between the results obtained with the two schemes is better than in the CL@CL case, although the impact of the larger statistical uncertainties warrants further investigation.
-This observation provides additional evidence that our mixed-action setup can also suppress discretization errors at the level of hadronic matrix elements.
+Furthermore, the analysis shows that the systematic uncertainties arising from potential $a\alpha_s$ terms are considerably smaller for all the cases considered.
+This observation provides additional evidence that our mixed action setup can also suppress discretization errors of hadronic matrix elements.